dropsite-ai/respond/README.md

 # respond

-> A tiny, universal JSX-to-HTML string renderer — with optional Alpine.js support.
+> A tiny, type-safe HTML template tag for rendering HTML strings — with built-in escaping, raw injection, and smart whitespace control.

-`respond` lets you write HTML in JSX and render it to raw strings — no DOM, no React, no dependencies.
-You can use it on the server or client, and even pair it with [Alpine.js](https://alpinejs.dev/) for lightweight interactivity.
+`respond` lets you write real HTML in tagged template literals.
+It escapes interpolated values by default, lets you safely inject raw HTML when needed, and works in any JavaScript or TypeScript environment — no JSX, no dependencies, no runtime overhead.

 ---

 ## ✨ Features

-- ✅ Renders JSX to HTML strings
+- ✅ Write HTML using template literals with syntax highlighting
-- ✅ Works on server or client
-- ✅ Fragments (`<>...</>`) supported
-- ✅ Outputs real HTML, not virtual DOM
-- ✅ Alpine.js-friendly via `x*` prop naming convention
-- ✅ Self-closing void tag support
-- ✅ `className` → `class` auto-conversion
+- ✅ Escapes interpolated values automatically (XSS-safe)
+- ✅ Use `raw()` to inject unescaped HTML
-- ✅ `dangerouslySetInnerHTML` for raw HTML injection
+- ✅ Smart whitespace collapsing for readable output
+- ✅ Supports arrays, nulls, and mixed content
+- ✅ Fully runtime-agnostic: works in Node, browsers, and edge runtimes
-- ✅ Zero runtime dependencies
+- ✅ Zero dependencies, zero magic

 ---